October Saturday RacingFeatured Event

-The Ladbrokes Winter Carnival reaches its climax with an outstanding day of Jump racing featuring the Ladbrokes Trophy won in its previous incarnation, the Hennessy Gold Cup, by racing legends such as Arkle, Mill House, Burrough Hill Lad and more recently Denman.
+Newbury’s most significant Jump fixture reaches its climax with an outstanding day of Jump racing.
+Racing legends such as Arkle, Mill House, Burrough Hill Lad and more recently Denman have tasted success on this day in the past.

 It is always one of the highlights of the winter social calendar and with an electric atmosphere and live music after racing, there is something for everyone to enjoy.